NGonline/Notes/Java.md

 - Javadoc will process comment documentation for only `public` and `protected` members.
 Comments for `private` and package-access members are ignored.
 - Embedded HTML allows you full use of HTML; however, the primary motive is to let you format code.
 - Within the documentation comment, asterisks at the beginning of a line are thrown away by Javadoc, along with leading spaces.

+## Date and Calendar
+- From JDK1.1, `Calendar` is recommanded to process time rather than `Date`.
+But note that it's not thread-safe, so should not be static.
+To reduce overhead, `ThreadLocal` can be used for `Calendar`.

 # Reference
 [1]	Thinking in Java Ed.4